 Even today, if you research the AR series that are made in China, you will see that these guitars are classified as double-cut guitars, meaning that these would fall into the SG design category.
 However, they are definitely not as similar to SGs as they are to LP designs.

 First Encounter with Ibanez AR300

-My first encounter with Ibanez AR300 was back in 2011.
-I was living in London for some time and already planning to go back to my country for good.
+My first encounter with the Ibanez AR300 was back in 2011.
+I had been living in London for some time and already planning to go back to my country for good.
 In this era, I wasn’t able to play the guitar for a long time so I wanted to have some guitars and gear ready when I went back.

 While researching the UK market, I was also looking at options in Turkey as I knew the 2nd hand market better there.
 One of my favourite activities as a guitar nerd was to check out the SRV Music website.
 If you have never heard of SRV Music, they are a second-hand guitar and guitar gear shop in Kadıköy, İstanbul.
 It’s probably the best place where you can find 2nd hand gems easily.

 One day I noticed this Ibanez AR300 and started researching this instrument.
 I didn’t even know when or where it was made.
 Eventually, I decided to buy this without even trying.
 I remember having paid for my first Ibanez AR300 around $400/$500.

 My Ibanez AR300 arrived at my home address in Turkey, and I had to wait for a couple of months to give it a try! 🙂 In the meantime, as a guitar nerd, I started thinking about how I should modify this instrument already.
 After some research, I decided to upgrade the pickups with Seymour Duncan’s 35th Anniversary JB/Jazz (Zebra) set.
 I also got some switches to modify the electronics so I can put a blower switch kinda controls as well as a pair of Seymour Duncan humbucker covers for these pickups.